the-road-to-learn-react/the-road-to-react/manuscript/react-styling/css-modules.md

 ## CSS Modules in React

 CSS Modules are an advanced **CSS-in-CSS** approach.
 The CSS file stays the same, where you could apply CSS extensions like Sass, but its use in React components changes.
-To enable CSS modules in create-react-app, rename the *src/App.css* file to *src/App.module.css*.
-This action is performed in the command line from your project's directory:
+To enable CSS modules in Vite, rename the *src/App.css* file to *src/App.module.css*.
+This action is performed on the command line from your project's directory:

 {title="Command Line",lang="text"}
 ~~~~~~~